The Eken: Plot

-During his trip to Darjeeling with Bapi and Promotho, Lalbazar Detective, Ekendra Sen has a chance meeting with the famous film star Bipasha Mitra and gets caught up in the investigation of a missing ancestral photograph and a precious stamp that belonged to her grandfather.
-At the same time, Ekenbabu also gets an offer from Bipasha's friend and business partner, Debraj Singh, to work on a murder case.
-As the mystery deepens, he discovers a valuable Lord Vishnu idol has been stolen from Bipasha's statue collection.
-He sets forth to find out if both the cases are linked to each other with the support of the local police.
-Though it's a mess, Ekenbabu succeeds in solving the case and catching the culprits with the help of a stranger who turns out to be on the same team as him.
+During his trip to Darjeeling with Bapi and Promotho, Lalbazar detective, Ekendra Sen (Ekenbabu) has a chance of meeting with the famous film star, Bipasha Mitra, and gets caught up in the investigation of a missing ancestral photograph and a precious stamp that belonged to her grandfather.
+At the same time, Ekenbabu gets an offer from Bipasha's friend and business partner, Debraj Singh, to work on a murder case.
+The mystery deepens when he discovers a valuable Lord Vishnu idol has been stolen from Bipasha's statue collection.
+He suspects that both the cases are linked to each other and doubts if both of his clients are telling the truth.
+He sets forth to find out the criminals with the help of the local police.
+The case becomes complicated as new facts come to light every now and then.
+However, Ekenbabu solves the case, catching the culprits with the help of a stranger who turns out to be on the same team as him.